 The beautiful Ritz Carlton Resort at Dove Mountain in Marana, a suburb just outside of Tucson, is home to a fantastic secluded trail system.
 You will find a diverse variety of trails here, each providing magnificent views of the mountain scenery and native cacti.
 The uninterrupted nature of the area makes this an especially nice place to hike as opposed to others which are nearby busy freeways and strip malls.

 The best trail here is the Lower Javelina Loop (1.7 miles) because it is long enough for a decent workout, yet not long enough to wear you out for the rest of the day.
 If you are up for a challenge, the 2.7 mile Upper Javelina Loop is another great option suited more for advanced hikers.
-As the conditions are much harsher in the desert, you should bring plenty of water and a few snacks.
-Do not underestimate the difficulty of these trails – 2 miles in the desert feels more like 5 due to the elevation changes and brutal dry conditions.
-All trails here, and elsewhere in Tucson for the matter, are best suited for the spring and winter season as there is absolutely no shade.
+As conditions are much harsher in the desert, you should bring plenty of water and a few snacks.
+Do not underestimate the difficulty of these trails.
+Be aware that 2 miles in the desert feels more like 5 due to the heat and elevation changes.
+All trails here, and elsewhere in Tucson for the matter, are best suited for the spring and winter season as there is absolutely no shade to be found.

 While the hike itself is just gorgeous, even the drive to get over to the resort is quite scenic with fantastic views of the natural desert surroundings.
-Wildlife frequent the area, especially the javelina, which are commonly seen both on the trails and around town.
+Wildlife frequent the area, especially javelina, which are commonly seen both on the trails and around town.
 They can be really dangerous, especially if you have pets, so keep your distance.
 I’ve run into javelina on several occasions in Marana.
-It is free to park at the trailhead, whether or not you are staying at the resort.

 Tip: Be sure to enjoy a hearty breakfast pre-hike as the intense conditions of the desert require plenty of extra energy.
-Core Kitchen at the Rtiz resort offers both a continental and buffet style breakfast, with the option of ordering a-la-carte.
-It’s pretty pricey though, so if you are looking for a budget friendly alternative check out local favorite Baja Cafe, just a short drive away in town.
+Core Kitchen at the Ritz resort offers both a continental and buffet style breakfast, with the option of ordering a-la-carte.
+It’s pretty pricey though, so if you are looking for a budget friendly alternative check out local favorite Baja Cafe, just a short drive away.

 6. Take a bike ride along The Loop

-The Loop is a series of connected paved recreational trails throughout Tucson and the suburbs of Oro Valley & Marana, totaling over 120 miles with plans for an additional 10 in the future.
-Cyclists, joggers, horseback riders, and dog walkers can all be seen out enjoying a safe, car-free place to workout.
+The Loop is a series of connected paved recreational trails throughout Tucson and the suburbs of Oro Valley & Marana.
+Right now, the trails runs 131 miles with plans for additional mileage in the future.
+Cyclists, joggers, horseback riders, and dog walkers can all enjoy this safe beautiful route.
 The trails provide access to numerous parks, shops, and restaurants.

 There are many access points, although my favorite place to start a ride is near Rillito River Park.
-There is a free parking lot here, it is in a safe area, and you can take a quick ride over to the wonderful Saturday Heirloom Farmer’s Market.
-This market features dozens of local vendors, selling everything from fresh produce, fresh farm eggs & raw dairy products, and hand made goods.
-It’s nice to hop off your bike and simply stroll around for a bit, sampling various foods and even grabbing a bite to eat from one of the vendors or food trucks, regardless if you need any produce at the time.
+There is a free parking lot here and it is in a safe area.
+Also, you can take a quick ride over to the wonderful Saturday Heirloom Farmer’s Market.
+This market features dozens of local vendors, selling everything from fresh produce, fresh farm eggs & raw dairy products, and handmade goods.
+It’s nice to hop off your bike and simply stroll around for a bit, sampling various foods and even grabbing a bite to eat from one of the vendors or food trucks.

-The path is scenic enough for the desert despite following the course of a dry riverbed, which occasionally fills with water during the rainy summer monsoon season.
+The path follows the course of a dry riverbed, which occasionally fills with water during the rainy summer monsoon season.
 Only in Arizona will you learn that a river does not always mean water!
 Although the trail is almost completely absent of shade, you will find a bit of desert landscaping along the way, and at some points (particularly near Oro Valley) great views of the mountains.
-If you are looking for a nice easy workout with decent views of the desert, the Loop is a great place to check out.
+For an easy workout with decent views of the desert, the Loop is a great pick.

-Tip: Although the path is very flat and easy, it’s best suited for the spring and fall season as it’s much too hot in the summer due to the lack of shade.
-If you do plan your visit during the 100+ degree summer season, be sure to get out there before 9am!
+Tip: Although the path is very flat and easy, this trail is best suited for the spring and fall season as it’s much too hot in the summer to fully enjoy.
+If you do plan your visit during the 100+ degree summer season, be sure to get out there well before 8am!
 Oh, and there are plenty of bike rental shops all over, so that should not be a problem.